This Dead Men Tell No Tales review was made after playing the game four times.

 If you are able to get the amount of loot you set out to get at the beginning of the game, everyone wins!
 There are a number of ways you can lose, including if the ship blows up, if too much loot is lost, and if you get stuck on the ship.

-Obviously that is a very brief overview on how to play the game.
+That is a very brief overview on how to play the game.
 Check out the official Dead Men Tell No Tales rulebook (PDF) for more details.

 Check out Dead Men Tell No Tales on Amazon